archer-v/boogieman/README.md

 - cmd (in development)
 - netroute (in development)
 - netport (in development)
-Additional probes can be created.
+- any additional probes can be created

 Working modes
 - console mode: it returns the check result in exit code and stdout message.